lapidesd/streamflow_depletion_metrics_replacement/Code/ApplyDepletion_SyntheticHydrographs.md

 This script is intended to apply the fractional streamflow depletion (`Qf`) calculated in `CalculateDepletion.R` to long-term hydrologic data from a gage.
-Instead of picking ‘wet’ and ‘average’ years, the hydrograph is represented as the Q10 and Q50 for the gage.
+Instead of picking ‘dry’, ‘average’, and ‘wet’ years, the hydrograph is represented as the Q10, Q50, and Q90 for the gage.

 # Set up workspace